Gunton railway station: Facilities

 The station is unstaffed and consists of a single platform with a basic shelter.
-Originally the location of a passing loop, the northbound platform and station buildings are preserved but now privately owned.
+Originally the location of sidings and a passing loop, the northbound platform and station building are now privately owned.

-There is a ticket machine, digital service displays and a free car park that can accommodate six vehicles.
+There is a ticket machine, digital service displays and a small car park.

 Services

-All services at Gunton are operated by Greater Anglia using BMUs.
+All services at Gunton are operated by Greater Anglia using Electro-diesel multiple units.